EdmundBenedict/lordcephei.github.io/pages/inputsyntax.md

 The full path identifier we refer to as a _tag_.
 Tags in this fragment are: &nbsp; **ITER, ITER\_NIT, ITER\_CONV, ITER\_MIX, DYN, DYN\_NIT**.
-Full are broken into branches as fragment 1 shows.
+Full tags do not appear explicitly but are split into branches as **fragment 1** shows.
 A token is the last identifier in the path.
-Its contents consist of a string which may represent input data when it is the last link in the path, e.g. **NIT**, or be part of a larger tag, in which case it points to branches farther out on the tree.
+Its contents consist of a string which may represent input data when it is the last link in the path, e.g. **NIT**, or be a segment of a larger tag, in which case it points to branches farther out on the tree.
-It is analogous to a file directory structure, where names refer to files, or to directories (folders) which contain files or other directories.
+It is analogous to a file directory structure, where names refer to files, or to directories (aka folders) which contain files or other directories.

 The first or top-level tags we designate as _categories_, (**ITER**, **DYN** in the fragment above).